 Breast Cancer (Male)

-Cancer is the common name for a number of different diseases which have one thing in common?the body?fs cells behave abnormally.
+Cancer is the common name for a number of different diseases which have one thing in common: the body’s cells behave abnormally.
 Cancer can develop in any organ or system of the body.
 Breast cancer develops when the cells in the area surrounding the breast behave abnormally.
 In men it usually develops in the small amount of breast tissue they have behind their nipples.

 The most obvious difference between the average male and female breast is size.
 Men have comparatively little breast tissue making it easier to detect a mass.
 However, because of this it is easy for them to spread to other tissues and organs.
 The bottom line is that breast cancers detected in men are often smaller than those detected in women however, they are more likely to have spread and therefore be at a more advanced stage.